 Again smartphones make recording memories easy so we tend to photograph everything.
 Not too long ago the family camera would only come out on special occasions.
 For the most important milestones we engaged a professional photographer to ensure they were captured and that’s still the case today.

 I’ve probably only skimmed the surface of what photography can be used for.
-Let me know on Facebook or LinkedIn other areas that you use photography.
+Let me know on Linkedin other areas that you use photography.